amoghskulkarni/Dataquest/Data_scientist/1_Python_introduction/Python_programming__intermediate/7_Regular_expressions/README.md

 a.c | aac, abc, acc, alchemy, branch | add, crash
 ..t | bat, habit, oat | at, it

-In Python, we use the re module to work with regular expressions.
+In Python, we use the `re` module to work with regular expressions.

+Note that the second example in the table contains "habit" confirming to the Regex "..t".
+Thus we know now that the only requirement is that the pattern given by the regex should be a substring in the string that we are checking in.

 ```python
 strings = ["bat", "robotics", "megabyte"]